ssbc/ssb-index-feeds-spec/README.md

 FIXME: should we use @mf instead of @main for src?

-# Linked identity
+# Feedless identity

+Feedless identity is a concept where multiple regular feeds are linked together for a purpose such as same-as.
+The identity will have keypair that is shared with between the linked members.

-Linked is a meta feed that is used to maintain virtual identities this feed is a member of.
-It works by consensus, meaning as long as all the members of a virtual identity are mutually linked, the identity is valid.
+Thus feedless is a meta feed that contains messages related to other feeds it is linked to.
+It works by consensus, meaning as long as all the members of a feedless identity are mutually linked, the identity is valid.
 Any member of the identity can revoke the identity by creating a tombstone message.

-Anyone can create a new identity by first creating a keypair and then announcing the identity:
+Anyone can create a new feedless identity by first creating a keypair and then announcing the identity:

 ```
 { type: 'linked/create', identity: '@id', name: 'arj' }